Exam Announcement Details

 - 5 points added to their final score if they have completed 1700 Hours of the above service.

-The candidate must meet the criteria above by September 14, 2019 and successfully pass all parts of the examination before points are awarded.
+The candidate must successfully pass all parts of the examination before points are awarded.

 Candidates who applied for the bilingual specialty who have passed all weighted parts of the examination will be required to pass a qualifying examination as verification of their ability to communicate fluently in a Non-English language or in American Sign Language.
 Candidates who pass the qualifying examination will be identified on the eligible list as bilingual - fluency verified in a specified language or languages.
 Such candidates will be eligible to fill positions for the bilingual specialty.